wp-plugins/adaptive-images/readme.txt

  - CDN/Varnish feature has been re-written.
 HTML is filtered server side.
 No images are missed or downloaded twice, except for those declared in CSS rules (background, etc).
- - Plugin settings admin page user interface has been rewritten.
+ - User interface of Plugin settings admin page has been rewritten.
 More modern.
 More useful, more colourful, more beautiful.
 Sidebar added.
 Logo added.
 Me added. :-)
  - Image types setting added.
 User can choose which image types the plugin should handle.
  - Served images are injected with a special HTTP header for informational and debugging purposes.